formthefog/formation/README.md

 Then you can run it, ensure you use the `--privileged` flag `--network=host` and provide it with the necessary devices and volumes (`/lib/modules` & `/var/run/docker.sock`)

+You will also need to provide a volume/mount for the operator config, which contains your secret key or mnemonic phrase, which is used to derive your identification, and is used to sign messages to ensure authenticity.

+You will then want to ensure that you also provide the path to the operator config file as an environment variable inside the container.

+If you chose to provide a password for the encryption of your keys in the config file (currently required, though will not be in the near future) you will want to provide the password as an environment variable as well.

 ```bash
 docker run --rm --privileged --network=host \